tom-stannard/Project-Motoparts/README.md

 <br>

-## Solution Part 2: R & R-Trelliscope
+## Solution Part 2: R & TrelliscopeJS

-[Click here to view the Jupyter Notebook solution for part 2](/), which details my approach to visualising the various indicators of location and product performance from the previously extracted data.
+[Click here to view the Jupyter Notebook solution for part 2](/), which details my approach to visualising the various indicators of location and product performance from the previous excercise.

 <br>

 ## Solution Part 3: Looker Studio

-[Click here to view the Dashboard solution for part 3](/), where I have designed and published a scalable performance dashboard in Google Looker Studio based on the original `sales` data.
+[Click here to view the Dashboard solution for part 3](/), where I have designed and published a scalable performance dashboard in Google Looker Studio based on the original `sales` table.